Will Global Warming Ruin Christmas?

 The global temperatures will vary over long-term periods, thus the consequences will become more and more visible only after certain time spans.

 And there are a couple of radical consequences that need to be seriously addressed.
 Apart from the mainstream aspects that I already mentioned, climate change has already lead to some particular anomalies, some of which were unexpected:

 II.
-Suffocation of sea water.
+Suffocation of seawater.
 With the ice melting that occurs at the poles earlier and earlier in the summer, more sunlight will get to certain seafloor areas that were accustomed to dark conditions of living and thus irrevocably transform and potentially damage the ecosystems, that consist of various seaweed, worms, sponges, invertebrates.
-Over the years, this longer exposure to light might push ecosystems from invertebrate-dominated to algae-dominated.
+Over the years, this long exposure to light might push ecosystems from invertebrate-dominated to algae-dominated.

 III.
 Awakening deadly diseases.
 Climate change is thought to revive frozen microbes caught in the Siberian permafrost and other areas of the Arctic circle.
 Rising temperatures defrost the soil in the summer and unleash the spores that subsequently get carried by the wind and are capable of infecting people and animals anew.